cube-js/cube/docs/content/Cube-Cloud/Cube-IDE.md

 ![](https://raw.githubusercontent.com/cube-js/cube.js/master/docs/content/Cube-Cloud/enter-dev-mode.png)

-When you enter the development mode you can see the grey bar on top.
+When development mode is active, a grey bar will be visible on the top of the screen.
 It provides several useful controls and indicators:
 * It displays the name of the current development Git branch.
 * It shows the status of the dev API.
 When you make changes to the project files the